AkiraKaneshiro/thinkful-mentor/python/flask/messager-sqlite/README.md

-a sqllight version of the messager applet.
+a sqllight version of the messager applet.  just post a message.